Prerequisite for this course: Completion of either Honors Chemistry or AP Chemistry

 The live “office hour” time for Introduction to Organic Chemistry & Biochemistry is Monday from 2:30pm-3:30pm Eastern Time.
 Attendance at these office hours is not mandatory for students.
 The teaching of the material is done exclusively through the pre-recorded video lectures and textbook readings.
 The “office hour” times are simply to give students a chance to get help in real time.

-Registration for this course 2019-2020 will begin at 12pm (noon) EST on March 1, 2019.
+Registration for this course 2019-2020 is now open.
 Please click here to access the registration form and for information on pricing.

 As always… If you are interested in this course or any of the chemistry courses on offer or have questions regarding any aspect of the courses, please don’t hesitate to contact me!